vvkumar2/csp-bot/README.md

     31 6-12 * * 1-5 cd path/to/file && mkdir -p logs/`date +\%Y-\%m-\%d` && path/to/venv/bin/python main.py > path/to/file/logs/`date +\%Y-\%m-\%d`/`date +\%H-\%M-\%S`-cron.log 2>&1
 ```

 * Replace the path/to/file with the actual path to your project directory and path/to/venv with the path to your virtual environment.
-This command will run the bot every minute past the hour from 6 AM to 12 PM (Monday to Friday), create a log directory with the current date, and save the logs in that directory with a timestamp.
+This command will run the bot every 31 minutes past the hour from 6 AM to 12 PM on weekdays (PST Trading Hours), create a log directory with the current date, and save the logs in that directory with a timestamp.

 ## Important Files
 - `main.py`: The entry point of the application.